The Willcox is actively involved in supporting community based programs, charities and schools. Some include:

 Helping Hands, Inc.

 A United Way agency that serves as a 24-hour emergency home for abused, abandoned and neglected children in South Carolina.
+The annual Chef's Extravagana is one of many charitable events The Willcox takes part.

 A not-for-profit group that provides medical and rehabilitation services to residents of Aiken and surrounding communities.
 Children and adults receive physical, occupation and speech therapy.